 These easy 1 Hour Yeast Rolls have a soft, fluffy inside encrusted by a golden baked crust.
 Make them easily in a muffin tin.
 They pair so well with a delicious soup.

 One of the most comforting food combos for the cold, dreary winter months is a warm bowl of soup with fresh-baked bread.
-My kids love these kind of meals and surprisingly beg for them when it is chilly out.
-That is what inspired me to make these easy yeast rolls and cheddar broccoli soup.
+My kids love these kinds of meals and surprisingly beg for them when it is chilly out.
+That is what inspired me to make yeast rolls to pair with soup.

-Since I myself was a novice bread baker, I decided to share some tips for things you will to bake these 1 hour yeast rolls in a muffin tin (which pair perfectly with Idahoan Steakhouse Soups).
+Since I myself was a novice bread baker, I decided to share some tips for things you will to bake these 1-hour yeast rolls in a muffin tin.

 - Muffin tin